Megaladata 7.3—A Major Release

 For Unix socket connections, a new Unix socket permissions option is available.
 This option defines which users are authorized to use the socket, thereby securing the data exchange between processes.

 The parameter value is specified in octal notation.
 The default value is 770.
-MGD Server and MGD Integrator run as different users but share a common group used for communication via the Unix socket.
+MGD Server and MGD Integrator run as different users but share a common main group, which is used for communication via the Unix socket file.

-Since Unix sockets only require write permission, it is unnecessary to grant read or execute permissions.
-Therefore, a value of 220 is sufficient.
+Since Unix sockets only require write permission, it is unnecessary to grant or deny read or execute permissions.
+Therefore, the value 770 actually operates like 220 .

 This parameter is only available if MGD Server is running on Linux.
-MGD Server must be restarted for changes to take effect.
+If the value is changed, the server must be restarted for changes to take effect.

 OpenID and LDAP parameters